Spring Grove Cemetery (Hartford, Connecticut): Description and history

 Spring Grove Cemetery is located north of downtown Hartford, on the west side of Main Street between Mahl Avenue and Capen Street in the Clay-Arsenal neighborhood.
-It covers about 34 acre of basically flat terrain, with only gentle undulations.
-It is accessed via a wrought iron archway on Main Street, which provides access to its network of circulating roads.
-Those roads are laid out in a basically rectilinear grid, and are finished in a combination of pavement, gravel, and grass.
+Overall, it covers about 34 acre of flat terrain that has some gentle undulations.
+It is accessed via a wrought-iron archway on Main Street, which provides access to its network of circulating roads.
+These roads are laid out in a rectilinear grid, and are finished in a combination of pavement, gravel, and grass.
 The oldest monument is that of the Page family, and is dated 1845.
-Its basic layout is little altered since its founding, and it retains most of its 19th-century features; a memorial chapel built in 1884 was destroyed by fire in 1904.
+Its basic layout has been little altered since its founding, and it retains most of its 19th-century features; a memorial chapel built in 1884 was destroyed by fire in 1904.

 The land on which the cemetery was established was farmland owned by the Page family when Stephen Page buried his wife there in 1845.
-The Pages then proceeded to sell burial plots (in contrast to typical cemetery practice of selling a right to interment) to others.
-In 1864 a number of plot owners banded together to purchase the entire cemetery, establishing the non-profit association that now manages the property three years later.
+The Pages then proceeded to sell burial plots (in contrast to typical cemetery practice of selling a right-to-interment) to others.
+In 1864, a number of plot owners banded together to purchase the entire cemetery, establishing the non-profit association that now manages the property three years later.
 In 1884, the association hired landscape designer Thomas Brown McClunnie to lay out the cemetery's northwest quadrant.
 In contrast to the rural cemetery movement, McClunnie's parklike setting emphasized a simple rectangular layout, rather than winding lanes that conformed to local topography.